Definition

 Editing

-No techniques that add, relocate, replace, or remove pictorial elements ( except by cropping) are allowed.
+No techniques that add, relocate, replace, or remove pictorial elements (except by cropping) are allowed.
 Enhancing techniques such as HDR, long exposure, focus stacking and dodging/burning are allowed, provided they do not change the nature of the story or alter the content of the original scene.
 All allowed adjustments must appear natural.
+Filters that change the mood of an image are not allowed.

-AI renderings generated by text prompt may not be used either in whole or in part.
+Alterations or additions generated AI, whether by text prompt or non-text technique, may NOT be used either in whole or in part.

 Removal of elements added by a camera, such as dust spots, digital noise and film scratches, are permitted.
 Infrared images are not allowed, nor are stitched images or borders or digital frames.

 You must preserve your original RAW or JPEG file.
-You may be required to produce your original file.
+If your image is selected for an award, you will be required to produce your original file.
 Make edits on a copy.
 A DNG and a PSD file are not recognized as an original file.
-The only exception will be for images captured on specific cameras: Apple iphone, Lecia, Nokia smartphone, Ricoh, Casio, LG, Panoscan, zsamsun, DxO, MegaVision Pentax and Sinar.
+The only exception will be for images captured on specific cameras: Apple iphone, Leica, Nokia smartphone, Ricoh, Casio, LG, Panoscan, Samsung, DxO, MegaVision, Pentax and Sinar.

 Submissions